twaclaw/pi-k8s/README.md

 ## k8s: Application Example

 The whole idea of this exercise is to be able to deploy Kubernetes applications.
-The [deployment.yml](./kubernetes/deployment.yml) manifest deploys an `nginx` image configured to print the pod and node names.
+The [deployment.yml](./kubernetes/deployment.yml) manifest describes an `nginx` image configured to print the pod and node names.

-It is a good practice to separate namespaces. [namespace.yml](./kubernetes/namespace.yml) creates a namespaced called `test`.
+It is a good practice to separate namespaces. [namespace.yml](./kubernetes/namespace.yml) creates a namespace called `test`.
 Subsequent commands use the `-n test` flag to operate in that namespace:

 ```console
 macondo@ursula:~ $  kubectl apply namespace.yml